gludington/conditional-visibility/wiki/tutorial.md

 You can add a custom sense or condition by using these code (it' the same of the module [DFreds Convenient Effects](https://github.com/DFreds/dfreds-convenient-effects))

+### Option 1 : You can register the sense or the condition with the apposite API

 ```
 ConditionalVisibility.API.registerSense({
     id: string;     // This is the unique id used for sync all the senses and conditions (please no strange character, no whitespace and all in lowercase...)